corbindavenport/wcloadtest/README.md

 # WCLoadTest

 WCLoadTest is a browser extension to simulate typical browsing behavior for testing laptop battery life, based on Google's [Chromium power_LoadTest tool](http://www.chromium.org/chromium-os/testing/power-testing).
 The test runs for a default of 40 hours, which can be changed with the `loop_hours` variable in **test.js**.
+It also uses the [Bootstrap](https://getbootstrap.com/) framework.

 ### How to install